 2. Who should invest in corporate bonds?

 Long-term debt funds often tend to become riskier when the interest rates fluctuates beyond expectations.
-Therefore, corporate bond funds invests in scrips to reduce this volatility.
+As a result, corporate bond funds invest in scrips to reduce this volatility.
 They usually go for an investment horizon of 1-4 years.
-This can be an extra benefit, if you remain invested up to 3 years.
-It can also prove to be more tax-efficient if you belong to the highest income tax slab.
+This can be an added benefit, if you remain invested up to 3 years.
+It can also prove to be more tax-efficient, if you belong to the highest income tax slab.

 3. Features & benefits of corporate bond funds

 Corporate bond funds invest significantly in debt paper.
 Companies issue the debt papers, which include bonds, debentures, commercial papers and structured obligations.
 Each of the component carries a unique risk profile and maturity date.

 Every bond has a price and it is never static.
 You can buy the same bond at different prices, based on the time you choose to buy.
 Check how it varies from par value – it will tell you about the market movement.

 c.
 Par Value of the bond

 This is the amount the company (bond issuer) gives you when the bond matures.
 Basically, it is the loan principal.
 In our country, a corporate bond’s par value is normally Rs.
 1000.

 d.
 Coupon (interest)

 When you buy a bond, the company will pay you interest regularly until you exit the corporate bond.
 This interest is called coupon, which is a specific percentage of the par value.